dvansoye/prompt-portfolio/performSystemsThinkingAnalysis.prompt.md

 - If information is missing or ambiguous, state assumptions explicitly.
 - Use plain language; no jargon without definition.
 - Output in markdown format.
-- Ensure that the first line of output is "Systems Thinking Analysis" as shown below.
+- Ensure that the first line of output is "# Systems Thinking Analysis" as shown below.

 # Systems Thinking Analysis